Fortune 100 client

 Design decision 01

-Making AI output interpretable through feedback loops
+Making AI output interpretable through human feedback

-Engineers were overwhelmed by flagged anomalies but lacked tools to validate or understand them.
+Engineers were overwhelmed by flagged anomalies but lacked tools to validate and understand them.
 I designed clustering by signal pattern to help them spot trends across transmissions and added in-app feedback mechanisms so they could confirm or reject anomalies without needing ML expertise.
 I also introduced warranty correlation views to show when AI predictions matched real-world failures.
 These changes reduced manual work, improved model training, and made AI behavior more transparent and trustworthy.

 Key Design Highlights